Author Archive

 Conduct a thorough walk-through of your property on a regular basis and take care of any issues that may have come up.
 Those walk-throughs are also a great time to do monthly maintenance like changing AC or water filters in the home.
 By keeping your vacation rental home meticulously maintained, you lower the chances of any incidents or injuries on your property – and increase the probability of a great guest review!

-Need help with your vacation rental home?
+Need help with your vacation rental home, Airbnb, and Vrbo?
 From expert set-up to professional cleaning, Moxie Girl leads the way in quality, reliable care for your vacation rental property.
 Contact us for a free consultation and see what Moxie Girl can do for you!

 Drop Everything – It’s National Relaxation Day!